Mandy Hampton: Storyline

 In the second episode of Season 1, "Post Hoc, Ergo Propter Hoc", Mandy leaves the employ of the senator, and stops dating him, when he defies her wishes and tables a bill in committee for which she planned to fight vigorously.
 As a result, she is hired as a media consultant for Bartlet, much to Josh's chagrin.
 In her new capacity, she reports directly to him and to Toby Ziegler, the White House communications director.

-Before leaving Russell's employment, Mandy wrote a memo to him deeply critical of Bartlet's administration.
-This memo eventually becomes public, and an embarrassment for the Bartlet administration in the episode "Let Bartlet Be Bartlet", leading to her being cut out of the policy-making loop for a while until the President orders his senior staff to let her out of the doghouse.
-In "The State Dinner", when the Federal Bureau of Investigation wants to use force to take down a militia involved a hostage situation, Mandy strongly urges the President to exhaust all peaceful solutions first, despite Josh's advice to the contrary.
+Before leaving Russell's employment, Mandy writes a memo to him deeply critical of Bartlet's administration.
+This memo eventually becomes public, and an embarrassment for the Bartlet administration in the episode "Let Bartlet Be Bartlet", leading to her being cut out of the policymaking loop for a while until the President orders his senior staff to let her out of the doghouse.
+In "The State Dinner", when the Federal Bureau of Investigation wants to use force to take down a militia involved in a hostage situation, Mandy strongly urges the President to exhaust all peaceful solutions first, despite Josh's advice to the contrary.
 Mandy argues "the greatest threat to democracy" is not "the nuts" but rather "the unbridled power of the state over its citizens."
-However, the situation ends poorly when the hostage-takers shoot and critically injure an FBI mediator and the FBI then ends the standoff by force, and Mandy is physically sickened by the events.
+However, the situation ends poorly when the hostage-takers shoot and critically injure an FBI mediator and the FBI then ends the standoff by force, making Mandy physically sickened by the events.

 Departure

 The character appeared only in the first season, and her appearances became sporadic as the episodes progressed.
-She departed from the show without plot explanation after the first season ended.
-Series creator Aaron Sorkin said that the character was not working out, and the decision for Moira Kelly's departure from the show was amicable:
+She departed the show without plot explanation after the first season ended.
+Series creator Aaron Sorkin said that the character was not working out and that the decision for Moira Kelly's departure from the show was amicable:

 The ensemble nature of the cast contributed toward making it difficult to focus adequately on the character.
-When the first season finale, "What Kind of Day Has It Been", featured a cliffhanger ending with an unknown character getting shot, many fans speculated it would be Mandy Hampton due to the character's ongoing departure.
+When the season 1 finale, "What Kind of Day Has It Been", featured a cliff-hanger ending with an unknown character getting shot, many fans speculated it would be Mandy Hampton due to the character's ongoing departure.
 The St. Petersburg Times quoted an unnamed West Wing writer as suggesting that actors with two-year contracts are the most likely to have been shot, which the newspaper said suggests it could be Mandy due to her pending departure.
 However, the newspaper also suggested that could be a red herring since it was not clear that Mandy was even present in the scene when the shots were fired.
 The shooting victims ultimately turned out to be Josh Lyman and President Bartlet.

 Owing to Mandy's unexplained departure, "going to Mandyville" became a euphemism among West Wing fans; it was used for any character being removed from a show with no justification.

-Sorkin originally planned to reintroduce Mandy in the second-season episode "The War at Home", as the campaign operator of junior senator and environmentalist Seth Gilette, played by Ed Begley, Jr. However, that appearance never happened.
+Sorkin originally planned to reintroduce Mandy in the second-season episode "The War at Home", as the campaign operator of junior senator and environmentalist Seth Gilette, played by Ed Begley Jr. However, that appearance never happened.